 If you choose to go with purchasing your zucchini transplants, water your plant well about 15 minutes before you start.
 The transplant’s soil should be wet, but not soggy.
 This will help the transplant to avoid transplant shock, which is common with squash transplants.

 Dig a hole in the center of the soil, as deep as you need to accommodate the plant’s depth.
 (You may need to move some of the irrigation hose before you dig your hole, and replace it after your transplant is planted.)
 Gently with the stem between two of your fingers, turn your plant over into your hand so that it falls out of the container.

 If you are adding any companion plants to the pot, dig holes along the irrigation line to make sure that whatever you plant gets watered well.
-Don’t know what to plant with zucchini?
-My FREE “Zucchini Companion Planting Guide” can help you figure that out.
-It’s in my resource library and you can get the password for that at the end of this post.

 Set your plant into the hole and gently fill the hole in with the remaining dirt.
 Secure your irrigation hose back into place.
 Water your plant with water soluble fertilizer, giving it a nice drink.
 This is another way to help your plant avoid transplant shock.

 Plan to water with the same schedule as you do with seeds, except cut back on the watering once your plant is looking vigorous again.(It may droop for a day or two.)
 If it is hot where you live, you may need to experiment with different watering schedules until you find one that works for your plant.

 A Note About Transplants in Biodegradable Containers